learn-co-curriculum/dsc-git-stash-lab/README.md

 As a further note, this is why development would generally be separated by files, or at the very least, sections of files; we can avoid merge conflicts and continue to collaborate together working seamlessly on a project.

-You're numbers.py file should now be back to numbers raised the 4th degree as such:
+Your numbers.py file should now be back to numbers raised the 4th degree as such:

 ```python
 for i in range(10):